 \subsection{\algname{MASHA2}: Handling Contractive Compressors}

 The use of contractive compressions is a more complex issue.
 In particular, it is known that if one simply put a contractive cospressor instead of an unbiased one, the method may diverge even for quadratic problems \cite{beznosikov2020biased}.
 To fix this, an error compensation technique \cite{stich2018sparsified,error_feedback,stich2019error} is used.
-The point is to keep untransmitted information and add to new information at the next iteration.
-This is the key difference between \algname{MASHA2} and \algname{MASHA1}. \algname{MASHA2} introduces additional sequences $e^k$, $e^k_m$ for the server's and devices' error.
+The point of this approach is to keep untransmitted information and add it to a new package at the next iteration.
+This is the main difference between \algname{MASHA2} and \algname{MASHA1}. \algname{MASHA2} introduces additional sequences $e^k$, $e^k_m$ for the server's and devices' error.
 To define contractive operators on devices and on the server, we introduce the following notation: $C^{\text{dev}}_m, \delta^{\text{dev}}, \beta^{\text{dev}}$ and $C^{\text{serv}}_m, \delta^{\text{serv}}, \beta^{\text{serv}}$.

-In the case of \algname{MASHA1}, an important theoretical question was how to design the algorithm to obtain convergence estimates as good as those for non-distributed methods. \algname{MASHA2} raises another problem for theoretical analysis, how to combine \algname{MASHA1} and the error feedback.
-The analysis of methods with error compensation techniques for minimization problem $\min_x f(x)$ is entirely tied to the existence of the function $f$ \cite{stich2019error, qian2020error, EF21}.
-In particular, the differences $f(x^k) - f(x^*)$ appear in the whole analysis and key in the technical lemmas.
-As a result $f(x) - f(x^*)$ is used as a convergence criterion even in the strongly convex case.
-But in the case of VIs there is no function $f$, only the operator $F$ (the existence of $g(x,y)$ in SPP setup does not save the situation).
+In the case of \algname{MASHA1}, the key theoretical issue was the choice of a basic method (we discussed this at the beginning of Section \ref{sec:masha1_main}). \algname{MASHA2} raises another problem for theoretical analysis, how to combine \algname{MASHA1} and the error feedback technique.
+The analysis of methods with error compensation for the minimization problem $\min_x f(x)$ is entirely tied to the existence of the function $f$ \cite{stich2019error, qian2020error, EF21}.
+In particular, the differences $(f(\cdot) - f(x^*))$ appear in the whole analysis and is key in the technical lemmas.
+As a result $(f(\cdot) - f(x^*))$ is used as a convergence criterion even in the strongly convex case.
+But for VIs there is no function $f$, only the operator $F$ (the existence of $g(x,y)$ in SPP setup does not save the situation).
 This problem is solved in the proof of Theorem \ref{main_th_comp} by using an additional sequence $\|z^{k+1/2} - w^k \|$. \begin{theorem} Let Assumption \ref{as3} and one case of Assumption \ref{as1} are satisfied.
 Then for some step $\gamma$ the following estimates on \algname{MASHA2} number of iterations to achieve $\varepsilon$-solution holds